Frequently Asked Questions (FAQs)

-A: Students with or without parking permits may park in any lot from 4:30 PM to 7:00 AM on weekdays and all day on Saturdays, Sundays and official holidays (as listed in the NDSU Policy Manual) except in the following areas: State Fleet Lot, Library, Staff Unloading, designated Reserved Parking, Shuttle Bus stops, BU Lot and the FargoDome.
+A: Students with or without parking permits may park in any lot from 4:30 PM to 7:00 AM on weekdays and all day on Saturdays, Sundays and official holidays (as listed in the NDSU Policy Manual) except in the following areas: State Fleet Lot, Library, Staff Unloading, designated Reserved Parking, Shuttle Bus stops, BU Lot, any UVS lot and the FargoDome.
 Employees with or without parking permits may park in any lot from 4:30 PM to 7:00 AM weekdays and all day Saturdays, Sundays and official holidays (as listed in the NDSU Policy manual) except in the State Fleet Lot, Library, BU Lot, designated Reserved Parking, and any lot temporarily reserved for Red Hawks Baseball fan parking.
 All parking regulations are enforced during class breaks.

 Q: How does paying for parking in the Visitor Lot, Wellness Lot, Memorial Union Lot, and T2 Lot work?